 Where VAT registration is compulsory, a person must apply to SARS within 21 days and cannot charge VAT on supplies until registered by SARS.
-SARS has substantially reduced this registration waiting period if all documents are timeously submitted with the application for registration.

 During any interim period of trading, prior to VAT registration being granted, the vendor needs to put aside the tax fraction (approx 15%) of his total selling price to pay to SARS in due course.
 However, he cannot issue a statutory tax invoice (for amounts of R5 000 or more) to his customer as he cannot record his VAT number on the tax invoice because he is not yet VAT registered.
 This means that his customer cannot claim any amount as input tax as he does not have a valid tax invoice (second hand goods are ignored for this example).
 Theoretically you could arrange with your customer to pay you R100 for the sale and a further R15 after you get your VAT registration and can issue to him a "proper" tax invoice.